Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

-Black Caterpillar Pond (1624 m npm) in the Gąsienicowa Valley is a post-glacial lake picturesquely located in the High Tatras.
+Black Caterpillar Pond (1624 m above sea level) in Dolina Gąsienicowa is a glacial lake, picturesquely situated in the High Tatras.
 In terms of depth, it is the fourth of the Tatra lakes.

 Above the Black Pond, the peaks dominate Orla Perci and Kościelca.